lucianghinda/allaboutcoding/clu2eeyzj00020ajr4us49yno.md

 ---

-As I was working on another email part of my [Modern Ruby Email Course](https://learn.shortruby.com/courses/modern-ruby) I wanted to make some micro benchmarks on `Data.define` vs `Struct` vs `OpenStruct`
+As I was working on another email part of my [Modern Ruby course via email](https://learn.shortruby.com/courses/modern-ruby) I wanted to make some micro benchmarks on `Data.define` vs `Struct` vs `OpenStruct`

-They are not a production level benchmark so take it with a grain of salt.
+They are not a production-level benchmark, so take them with a grain of salt.

 I added all code and results in a repo at [https://github.com/lucianghinda/value-object-in-ruby-benchmarks](https://github.com/lucianghinda/value-object-in-ruby-benchmarks)